 Pilates breathing patterns directly improve posture by teaching you to engage your core while maintaining mobility in your ribcage and spine.
 This coordinated breathing helps reset your nervous system and reduces the stress-related tension that contributes to poor posture.

 When you breathe properly, your diaphragm and pelvic floor work in harmony, creating the internal stability that allows your spine to lengthen and your shoulders to relax.
-This is why pilates exercises for posture feel so different from other forms of exercise—you’re working with your body’s natural systems rather than against them.
+This is why pilates exercises for posture feel so different from other forms of exercise.
+You’re working with your body’s natural systems rather than against them.

 Essential Pilates Exercises for Posture Transformation